DNA Methylation in Ecology and Evolution

 Target Audience

-This course is aimed at researchers and technical workers who are or who will be generating and/or analyzing DNA methylation from reduced representation or whole genome bisulfite sequencing data from IIlumina, PacBio data or Nanopore data.
+This course is aimed at researchers and technical workers who are or who will be generating and/or analysing DNA methylation from whole genome bisulfite sequencing data from IIlumina, PacBio data or Nanopore data.
 Examples demonstrated in this course will involve primarily non-model organisms with a draft reference genome available and examples of applications of this data type for different purposes will be covered.

 program